-The Company has a comprehensive preventative maintenance program designed to help prevent unexpected events and avoid unplanned outages.
-As part of the program the Company maintains alarm systems and backup capabilities for timely reaction and prevention of production interruption.
+Stelco has a comprehensive preventative maintenance program designed to help prevent unexpected events and avoid unplanned outages.
+As part of the program Stelco maintains alarm systems and backup capabilities for timely reaction and prevention of production interruption.
 Regular capital expenditures are made to prevent equipment obsolescence, a major cause of equipment failure.
-As part of inventory management, the Company can maintain a bank of inventory for critical customers to ensure no disruption in the supply chain and has an established protocol and supplier base to purchase slabs.
+As part of inventory management, Stelco can maintain a bank of inventory for critical customers to ensure no disruption in the supply chain and has an established protocol and supplier base to purchase slabs.
 However, notwithstanding these measures it remains possible that unplanned repairs or equipment outages could have a material adverse effect on our business, financial condition or results of operations.